Glamsquad

 04 DESIGN

-Since we weren't changing any of the site's functionality, we went from a paper prototype directly to a high-fidelity clickable prototype (which can be seen here).
+Since we weren't changing any of the site's functionality, we went from a paper prototype directly to a high-fidelity clickable prototype.

 We changed the site's welcome banner to reflect more diversity.
 (Note: We suggested that the image be replaced with a video showing how the process works, with a bride getting styled.